-- 56. There is no obligation for a CA to grant an approval.
-By virtue of Article 148 of Regulation (EU) 2017/625 an approval can only be granted where the FBO has demonstrated compliance with the relevant requirements of food law, animal health and animal welfare rules - 57.A CA may also take into account past compliance with the requirements of food law, animal health and animal welfare rules as a relevant factor and may be used as an indicator of likely future compliance with the requirements of food law.
-This will include past compliance by and the applicant and any relevant person. - 58.
-In assessing compliance with the requirements of food law, the CA will use the following criteria, as relevant - a.
-The potential consequences for the objective of achieving a high level of consumer protection with regards to food safety and food hygiene

-- b.
-Potential consequences for legitimate business - c.
-The culpability of the applicant and whether any contraventions were the result of deliberate acts - d.
-Whether any prior warnings, advice and/or guidance have been provided and the response to this2 - e.
-Whether the applicant record demonstrates repeated failures of infrastructure, procedures or management controls - f.
-Whether the applicant has been reticent in explaining circumstances, has been uncooperative or abusive to CA staff and those from its contractual services providers, for example, OVs provided by Eville & Jones or DAERA. - g.
-Whether the applicant has previously had an application for approval refused or conditional approval not extended, full approval refused, or either conditional or full approval withdrawn, and the circumstances in each case - h.
-Whether the applicant has been convicted of a relevant offence - i.
-Whether there has been a failure to disclose any relevant offences - j.
-Repeated significant and/or numerous non-compliances continuing without regard to warnings or advice - 59.
+- 49. There is no obligation for a CA to grant an approval.
+By virtue of Article 31(2)(c) of Regulation (EC) 882/2004 an approval can only be granted where the FBO has demonstrated compliance with the relevant requirements of food law.
+Past compliance is a relevant factor and may be used as an indication of future levels of compliance.
+There is no obligation for a CA to grant an approval.
+By virtue of Article 31(2)(c) of Regulation (EC) 882/2004 an approval can only be granted where the FBO has demonstrated compliance with the relevant requirements of food law, animal health and animal welfare rules - 50.
+A CA may also take into account past compliance with the requirements of food law, animal health and animal welfare rules as a relevant factor and may be used as an indicator of likely future compliance with the requirements of food law.
+This will include past compliance by and the applicant and any relevant person. - 51.
+In assessing compliance with the requirements of food law, the CA will use the following criteria, as relevant - The potential consequences for the objective of achieving a high level of consumer protection with regards to food safety and food hygiene - Potential consequences for legitimate business - The culpability of the applicant and whether any contraventions were the result of deliberate acts - Whether any prior warnings, advice and/or guidance have been provided and the response to this 17 - Whether the applicant record demonstrates repeated failures of infrastructure, procedures or management controls - Whether the applicant has been reticent in explaining circumstances, has been uncooperative or abusive to CA staff and those from its contractual services providers, e.g. OVs provided by Eville & Jones or DAERA. - Whether the applicant has previously had an application for approval refused or conditional approval not extended, full approval refused, or either conditional or full approval withdrawn, and the circumstances in each case - Whether the applicant has been convicted of a relevant offence - Whether there has been a failure to disclose any relevant offences - Repeated significant and/or numerous non-compliances continuing without regard to warnings or advice - 52.
 Applicants are also required to disclose in their application any relevant conviction against themselves or other relevant persons.
 'Relevant person' is the person applying for the approval and any person connected to the applicant and includes:

-2 This could include a reference to any Day Book or enforcement programme entries made that evidence advice/guidance given.
+17 This could include a reference to any Day Book or enforcement programme entries made that evidence advice/guidance given.